Checking API Access

 Context "poweruser" created.

-command to verify the permissions on the new admin user:kubectl auth can-i
+Try the command to verify the permissions on the new admin user:kubectl auth can-i

 kubectl auth can-i create pods --user=poweruser